WizMacauTeam/shareBlog/README.md

 ## Deploy

-### 5.generate a static source to prepare to deploy
+### 5.generate a static source and prepare to deploy

 ``` bash
 $ hexo generate